 some worn trods and tracks; ascent eases off before the summit.

 to Corra Bheinn:

 Beinn Shiantaidh is another convex mountain.
-Descent of N side is very dangerous
+Descent of N to NE side is very dangerous

-– sheer drop a short way below the summit.
-Best way is to descend SE flank
+– with many crags a short way below the summit.
+Easily the best way is to descend SE flank

 for a few hundred feet on mainly small screes, then bear NE on screes and a rough